Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

+As further evidence of the photonic capabilities of WS$_2$ dimer nano-antennas, we performed second harmonic generation experiments using an anapole resonance present in 60 nm high nano-antennas with a radius of 205 nm and a gap of 130 nm.
+The anapole resonance at a wavelength of 800 nm led to confinement of the excitation laser and a 7.2 times enhanced SHG signal when compared with bulk crystal.
+The enhancement also proved to be polarization dependent in dimer nano-antennas, as opposed to monomers, as the electric fields are confined outside (inside) the nano-structure geometry for the X-pol (Y-pol) anapole mode.
+This behavior was confirmed by simulations of the confined electric energy, which also reveal that the SHG enhancement polarization orientation can be rotated with a change in excitation wavelength and its degree of linear polarization can be modulated with an increase in dimer gap (see Supplementary Note 7).\\

-\textbf{AFM repositioning} The fabrication procedure outlined in Fig. \ref{F1} yields minimum dimer separation gaps of 50 nm, therefore, we attempted to improve upon this by using the properties of layered materials to our advantage.
-The relatively weak van-der-Waals forces which facilitate mechanical exfoliation of thin WS$_{2}$ crystals also allow for a weak adhesion of the fabricated structures to the SiO$_2$/Si substrate.
+\textbf{AFM repositioning} The fabrication procedure outlined in Fig. \ref{F1} yields minimum dimer separation gaps of 50 nm, which result in resonances with limited electric field intensity and therefore Purcell factors.
+We attempted to improve upon this by using the properties of layered materials to our advantage.
+The relatively weak van-der-Waals forces, which facilitate mechanical exfoliation of thin WS$_{2}$ crystals also allow for a weak adhesion of the fabricated structures to the SiO$_2$/Si substrate.
 As a post-fabrication procedure, we employed an AFM cantilever in order to translate one nano-pillar with respect to the other and achieve gaps as small as 10 nm without damaging the nano-antenna.
-Smaller separation distances may be achievable, however, the accurate measurement of the gap width is a considerable challenge due to the finite size of the AFM tip which is <5 nm.
+Smaller separation distances may be achievable; however, the accurate measurement of the gap width is a considerable challenge due to the finite size of the cantilever tip, which ranges from 1 to 10 nm.

-The method of repositioning used a contact mode AFM cantilever which scanned parallel to the dimer axis on the outside edge of a dimer nano-antenna.
-Choosing a low set-point in order to position the cantilever close to the sample surface forced it to collide with the nano-antenna during each sweep and displace it.
-A schematic representation of the translation can be seen in Fig. \ref{F3}(a).
-Very fine positioning can be achieved using this method as shown in Fig. \ref{F3}(b) where we translated one nano-pillar with respect to other reducing the dimer gap separation from 105 nm to 15$\pm$5 nm.
+Nano-antennas were repositioned by using AFM in contact mode.
+Scanning parallel to the dimer axis in a small area immediately adjacent to one nano-pillar with the scan slightly overlapping the distal edge of the nano-antenna forced the cantilever tip to displace the structure closer to the other.
+A schematic representation of the translation is shown in Fig. \ref{F3}(a).
+Very fine positioning can be achieved using this method as shown in Fig. \ref{F3}(b) where we translated one nano-pillar with respect to the other reducing the dimer gap separation from 105 nm to 15$\pm$5 nm.